doriannoo/doriannoo/README.md

 ## Hi, I’m Dorian 👋

-I’m a VG2 IT student at Elvebakken High School in Oslo, Norway.
+I’m an IT student at Elvebakken High School in Oslo, Norway.
 I’m interested in programming, web development, and technology, and I enjoy building practical projects while continuing to improve my technical skills.

 💻 What I’m working on